NixOS/nix-pills/pills/09-automatic-runtime-dependencies.md

 /nix/store/md4a3zv0ipqzsybhjb8ndjhhga1dj88x-hello
 ```

-and we see that `glibc` is a runtime dependency.
+and we see that `glibc` is a runtime dependency but `gcc` is not there anymore.
 This is exactly what we wanted.

 The package is self-contained.
 This means that we can copy its closure onto another machine and we will be able to run it.
 Remember, only a very few components under the `/nix/store` are required to [run nix](02-install-on-your-running-system.md).
 The `hello` binary will use the exact version of `glibc` library and interpreter referred to in the binary, rather than the system one: